Fast Track Workforce Incentive Grant

-Fast Track is a new finacial aid program that addresses workforce needs by encouraging adults to pursue an industry-recognized credential in an area designated as high need.
+The Fast Track Workforce Incentive Grant is a new financial aid program that addresses workforce needs by encouraging adults to pursue a certificate, degree, or industry-recognized credential in an area designated as high need.

-- Fast Track will put Missouri among the leading states that are serious about serving adults and opens doors for an entire segment of the population to get training and participate meaningfully in the workforce.
+- Fast Track will put Missouri among the leading states that are serious about serving adults.
+It opens doors for an entire segment of the population to get training and participate meaningfully in the workforce.

-- This will help meet Missouri’s Big Goal of 60 percent of working-age adults having a high quality certificate or degree by 2025.
+- Fast Track will help meet Missouri’s Big Goal of 60 percent of working-age adults having a high quality certificate or degree by 2025.

 - Find an approved program at an eligible institution.

 - Public comments collected on proposed program list, April 1 - May 15

 - General Assembly passed Senate Bill 68 (Hough), May 15

 - Coordinating Board for Higher Education approved program list, June 5